oKermorgant/calibration_gazebo/README.md

 Two simulated camera examples can be found by launching `roslaunch calibration_gazebo perspective.launch` and `roslaunch calibration_gazebo fisheye.launch`, that outputs the images on the '/camera/image' topic.

 The default chessboard dimensions are 8x6 with squares of 0.03 m.
-They can be changed by editing `landmark.xacro`.
+They can be changed by editing `landmark.sdf.xacro` and running `xacro` to re-generate the `landmark.sdf` file.

 Sometimes it may be necessary to add some light in the simulation for the OpenCV detection to work correctly.